PaoloMazzon/Vulkan2D/README.md

  + Simple and intuitive API built on top of SDL (you still control the window)
  + Draw shapes/textures/arbitrary polygons to the screen or other textures
  + Simple and fully-featured camera (try out the demo)
+ + Multiple camera support (render to one or all of them concurrently)
  + External SPIR-V shader support
- + Blend modes
- + Multiple camera support (render to one or all of them concurrently)
+ + Optional blend mode support
+ + Reasonably fast, built with Vulkan 1.2 without any device extension requirements

 TODO
 ====
-These are in no particular order.

  + ***Improve error messages***
- + Remove all references to making one's own renderer
+ + User-visible functions (`Renderer.c` and `Shader.c` mostly) should check for garbage pointers
+ + Basic 3D rendering support
  + Compute particles
- + SDF support
  + PostFX passes like in RetroArch (load shaders as post-effects that get applied to the final image of the frame)
- + A more interesting test program
- + General optimizations

 Window Resizing Doesn't Work
 ============================
-It does, but its slightly more confusing in VK2D than other 2D renderers because you have full control over the viewport and camera.
-When you resize a window make sure to change the viewport and the camera width/height (see `vk2dRendererSetViewport`, `vk2dRendererSetCamera`).
+When the window is resized, whatever cameras you may be using are not automatically updated.
+This means your main camera(s) may need to have the viewport updated to the new window size.
+The test program in `main.c` does this if you want an example (see `vk2dRendererSetViewport`, `vk2dRendererSetCamera`).

 Warning
 =======
-Similar to Vulkan, VK2D does not check to see if you are passing garbage arguments (except for free functions).
-If you pass a null pointer, you can expect a segfault.
-Should VK2D return a null pointer, an error message was most likely printed (and possibly logged to a file) to accompany it.
-While not as specific as the Vulkan spec, every function has its arguments documented and states what each argument is so there should be no issues in that sense (use doxygen to generate the docs).
-Also, most things in VK2D are for  internal use and the only real user-friendly thing is `vk2dRenderer*` functions.
-That said, all of the "internal" bits are properly documented and you are free to string together your own renderer with the nice abstractions VK2D provides.
-The only exception to this is the `Initializers.h/c` file, which is really unnecessary but I like it.
+As of right now, VK2D does not check for garbage pointers.
+This was done because the user should be checking that the pointers they are creating are made properly but I plan to change it so the user-accessible portions of VK2D check pointers.